-With the release of the new 150mm f/2.8 macro Dragonfly lens and Christmas right around the corner, we thought this might be a good time to offer some insights for creating the best possible macro images.
+With the release of the new 150mm macro photography lens and Christmas right around the corner, we thought this might be a good time to offer some insights for creating the best possible macro images.
 Here’s a quick overview of some methods we recommend.

 The variety of macro lenses available in today’s market is incredible.
 With the wide range of focal lengths now available with macro capabilities, it can be difficult to decide which one to choose.

 Although shorter zooms are popular, there are 3 distinct limitations with this choice.

 - Zoom lenses tend to be slightly less sharp than prime lenses of comparable quality and sharpness is imperative in macro photography.

 - Longer focal lengths have inherently shallower depth of field, making it easier to isolate a subject with a wider aperture setting.